ZIP: 233

 [NU7 onward] \(\mathsf{burn\_amount}\) MUST be in the range \(\{ 0 .. \mathsf{MAX\_MONEY} \}\).

-algorithm that applies to v6 transactions differs by appending the
+that applies to v6 transactions differs by appending the encoding of

 T.1f: burn_amount (8-byte little-endian burn amount)